GrantStenger/n3rp/README.md

     d) The collateral: the ETH the borrower puts up which gets paid out linearly to the lender during the collateral payout period beginning at the end of the rental period

-    e) The collateral payout period: the amount of time over which the collateral gets paid from the borrower to the lender if the NFT is not yet returned to the contract.
+    e) The collateral payout period: the amount of time over which the collateral gets paid from the borrower to the lender if the NFT is not yet returned to the contract

+    f) The nullification period: the period by which if both parties haven't deposited their required assets the contract is nullified.

 3. One of the parties creates the contract with the informally agreed upon terms; if they are the lender, they send their NFT to the contract, and if they are the borrower, they send their base payment plus collateral to the contract.
 This contract will also include a nullification time by which the contract becomes nullified if the other party does not send their designated assets by this time.